Is unlearning a word? Unlearning definition and meaning explained

 But unlearning is becoming more important, especially now in the era of artificial intelligence, which has opened up new possibilities of content creation, and planning.

-Isn’t it hard to unlearn thing we’ve done for a while?
+Isn’t it hard to unlearn things we’ve done for a while?

-I think so and people seem to have the tendency to fall back into their default.
-That’s why it can be helpful to find pain points or obvious improvements.
-If a change is making an employee’s life easier they are much more likely to do it.
+I think so, and people seem to have the tendency to fall back into their default.
+That’s why finding pain points or obvious improvements can be helpful.
+If a change is making an employee’s life easier, they are much more likely to do it.

 And hardly any technology solution is perfect to begin with so there are still things to work around.

-I’m a proponent of lifelong learning and it also helps being strategic about what we are actually learning.
+I’m a proponent of lifelong learning, and it also helps to be strategic about what we are actually learning.

 How to learn the right things for the future